 LeAnne Hernandez, Texas Education START Director

 LeAnne Hernandez is a passionate advocate for Texas public schools with 24 years of experience empowering students and educators.
 Skilled in strategic thinking, innovation and collaboration, LeAnne is an experienced project manager committed to nurturing diverse early career educators and those that support them.
 LeAnne has experience as a teacher, coach, administrator and program director with expertise in career pathway programs and professional learning.
-LeAnne has a B.A. in English, an M.Ed. in Educational Leadership and is a Ph.D. student studying educator efficacy for equity.
+LeAnne has a B.A. in English, an M.Ed. in Educational Leadership, and a Ph.D. in Educational Leadership and Policy Studies.
 LeAnne is a native Austinite and is honored to lead Texas Education START.

 Audrey Stein, Graduate Research Assistant

 Audrey Stein is a Ph.D. student at UT Austin studying Learning Technologies, with a focus in the interaction between gamification, digital equity, and teacher education.
 Previously, she was a high school science teacher in Houston ISD.
 Audrey is passionate about making sure every student–regardless of background and academic level–is supported and inspired, and that goal grounds the work she does to support teacher mentoring and professional development.

 Learn more about the Texas Education START program: